AgyLuczak/INFORMAL-ENGLISH-QUIZ/README.md

 </br>

 I used Google fonts: 'Signika' for all the text in the quiz.
 It's very clear and easy to read.
 I used 3 colours for the text: wheat and white and dark purple for the answer containers.
-I wanted to make sure that there is enough contrast between the text and the backgound colour.
+I wanted to make sure that there is enough contrast between the text and the background colour.
 The headings and the navbar links have a purple text shadow to add more interesting styling.
 Whenever the text is more dense (e.g. in the Instructions section), I used containers with a different backround colour to create stronger contrast between the text and the background.

 I chose two background colours for the backround across the whole webiste: colour gradient generated by mixing 2 shades of purple and pink as the body background image and a darker colour of blue with a hint of purple as a backround colour for the sections with text and buttons.
 All buttons have a blue background colour and a white text to make them stand out on the page.